Table of Contents

 Cortisol and its Function

 Cortisol (also: hydrocortisone) is a steroid hormone and one of the most important representatives of the glucocorticoids.
 Like all remaining steroid hormones, cortisol is formed from the scaffold of cholesterol.
-It is produced in the adrenal cortex, which is responsible for synthesis of steroid hormones.
+It is produced in the adrenal cortex, which is responsible for the synthesis of steroid hormones.
 Further glucocorticoids are cortisone and corticosterone as well as synthetic compounds, which are used medically.

 The effects of cortisol are numerous.
 Besides the effect on the sugar-, amino acid-, and lipid-metabolism, it especially has an influence on the immune system and the anti-inflammatory components.
 As a steroid hormone, cortisol is lipophilic and binds to an intracellular receptor.
 In the blood, it is transported by binding to a protein called transcortin.

-When cortisone reaches the target cell as an effector hormone, it exerts its effect via regulation of gene expression on the level of transcription and is thus long lasting.
+When cortisone reaches the target cell as an effector hormone, it exerts its effect via regulation of gene expression on the level of transcription and is thus long-lasting.
 Cortisone does not bind to a membranous G-protein coupled receptor, but to a glucocorticoid receptor in the cytosol, which acts as a transcription factor when activated.

 Concerning metabolism, cortisone mostly has catabolic effects in the periphery, while centrally, that is in the liver, its effects are mostly anabolic.
 While proteolysis is induced in muscle cells and lipolysis is promoted in fat tissue, increased gene expression of enzymes of gluconeogenesis and glycogen synthesis can be observed in the liver.

 Glucose intake in the muscles is decreased.
-As a consequence, the blood sugar level rises, which ensures good supply of the CNS.
+As a consequence, the blood sugar level rises, which ensures a good supply of the CNS.
 Due to the decreased glucose intake and utilization in the periphery and increased glycogen synthesis, cortisone can be classified as an antagonist to insulin since it has similar effects to glucagon.

-Additionally, there is an anti-inflammatory, that is an antiphlogistic effect of cortisone.
+Additionally, there is an anti-inflammatory, which is an antiphlogistic effect of cortisone.
 This is due to an inhibition of lymphocyte proliferation, an inhibition of the synthesis of interleukins, and an inhibition of cyclooxygenase-2 (COX-2).

 Concerning its influence on other organ systems, cortisol has growth-slowing effects on the bones and even causes osteoporosis, promotes alertness in the CNS, and can increase contractile force of the heart via an increase in the effect of catecholamines.